naoufal/react-native-payments/README.md

 There are two ways to process Apple Pay/Android Pay payments -- on your server or using a payment processor.

 #### Processing Payments on Your Server
-If you're equiped to process Apple Pay/Android Pay payments on your server, all you have to do is send the Payment Response data to your server.
+If you're equipped to process Apple Pay/Android Pay payments on your server, all you have to do is send the Payment Response data to your server.

 > ⚠️ **Note:** When running Apple Pay on simulator, `paymentData` equals to `null`.